bifromqio/bifromq-docs/website/docs/03_deploy/21_cluster.md

 ### Cluster Deploying Check
 After running the script, the nodes will form a cluster and generate the `AgentHost joined
 seedEndpoint: ${seedEndpoints}` logs on their respective machines.
-### Deploy Convention
-Configurations may vary between different versions.
-While deploying BifroMQ, you can use previous configurations to set it up, and it won't interrupt the running of BifroMQ.
-However, please note that these configurations may not take an effect.

-Additionally, at the start of the info log, the complete configurations will be printed.